jessemonroy650/Phonegap-FileTransfer-test/README.md

 * responseCode: The HTTP response code returned by the server. (long)
 * response: The HTTP response returned by the server.
 (DOMString)
 * headers: The HTTP response headers by the server.
 Currently supported on iOS only.
 (Object)

- * iOS does not support responseCode or bytesSent.
+* iOS does not support 'responseCode' or 'bytesSent'.

 ###FileTransferError (object)###